raspberrypi/pico-sdk/README.md

 in C, C++ or assembly language.

 The Pico SDK  is designed to provide an API and programming environment that is familiar both to non-embedded C developers and embedded C developers alike.
-A single program runs on the device at a time and startrs with a conventional `main()` method.
+A single program runs on the device at a time and starts with a conventional `main()` method.
 Standard C/C++ libraries are supported along with
 C level libraries/APIs for accessing all of the RP2040's hardware include PIO (Programmable IO)

 Additionally the Pico SDK provides higher level libraries for dealing with timers, synchronization, USB (TinyUSB) and multi-core programming